 #1.
 German users prefer their mother tongue

 Taking all of this info into consideration, it would be wise to localize your whole product and/or website into German.
-It will unlock a huge market and spare you from the stress caused by having a good product to which the target market is simply not responding.
+It will unlock a huge market and save you the stress caused by having a good product to which the target market is simply not responding.

 #2.
 German online users – breakdown

-You would expect a lot of Germans being online in 2018, but how many actually are?
+You would expect that many Germans are online in 2018, but how many actually are?
 What is the age of internet users in Germany?
-According to research by ARD/ZDF, 90% of Germans above 14 is now online.
-Of this 90 %, 54 million users use the internet daily.
+According to research by ARD/ZDF, 90% of Germans above the age of 14 are now online.
+Of this 90 % 54 million users use the internet daily.

-The male to female ratio in 2017 was 50/50, and we see a clear shift in the past three years – namely, the number of male users is on the decline, while the number of female users is rising.
-This means that if your business’s buyer persona is female, you have high chances to appeal to them.
+The male-to-female ratio in 2017 was 50/50, and there has been a clear shift in the past three years – namely, the number of male users is on the decline, while the number of female users is rising.
+This means that if your business’s buyer persona is female, you have a high chance of appealing to them.

 #3.
 Comparing is important

 As with most markets today, comparing products and services is very important in Germany.
-There are a huge number of German global platforms which help users compare anything, from price to the level of satisfaction.
-This might give you a very important hint – the loyalty of your German customers can be earned by excellent user experience and customer service.
+There are a huge number of German global platforms that help users compare anything, from price to the level of satisfaction.
+This might give you a very important hint – the loyalty of your German customers can be earned through excellent user experience and customer service.

-You might want to watch out to your online presence and how others see you.
-Of course, this is generally a very good thing to do, but it the German market it is a must to keep track of how you compare to others.
+You might want to keep an eye on your online presence and how others see you.
+Of course, this is generally a very good thing to do, but for the German market, it is a must to keep track of how you compare to others.

 This question is very important for your marketing campaigns.
 Should you focus on Facebook ads, video content, or something else?
 According to the German Association for the Digital Economy (BVDW), Facebook is still king in Germany.

-As you can see in the image above, 45% of users are on Facebook every day.
-18% are using Facebook at least once a week, 4% use it once a month, 5% use it less than once a month, and 28% of users never use Facebook.
+As you can see in the image above, 45% of users are on Facebook every day, 18% are using Facebook at least once a week, 4% use it once a month, 5% use it less than once a month, and 28% of users never use Facebook.
 These are still impressive numbers, compared to Twitter, Google+, and other platforms.
-As for Social Media Platforms, YouTube is leading the pack, with Instagram still way behind on second place.
+As for Social Media Platforms, YouTube leads the pack, with Instagram trailing way behind in second place.

-As you can see, around 40% never buy insurances and cars/car accessories online.
-A whopping 57% never buys food items online.
+As you can see, around 40% never buy insurances or cars/car accessories online.
+A whopping 57% never buy food items online.

-This gives a chance to all of the online retailers as well as software houses out there.
-If you want to know how we, at Text United, set ourselves up for sales in the whole DACH market, check out the blog piece about it here.
+This offers a chance to all of the online retailers and software houses out there.
+If you want to know how us, at Text United, set ourselves up for sales across the DACH market, check out the blog post about it here.

-And don’t hesitate to contact us to help you set up a proper localization strategy for your business entering the German market!
+And don’t hesitate to contact us to help you set up a proper localization strategy for entering the German market with your business!